-AirDuo RespiClick inhalation is a combination medicine used to prevent asthma attacks.
+AirDuo RespiClick inhalation is a steroid and bronchodilator combination medicine that is used to prevent asthma attacks.
 It is also used to prevent flare-ups or worsening of chronic obstructive pulmonary disease (COPD) associated with chronic bronchitis and/or emphysema.

 In people with COPD, AirDuo RespiClick is for long-term treatment.
 In people with asthma, AirDuo RespiClick is for short-term treatment until symptoms are well controlled with with other medicines.

 AirDuo RespiClick may also be used for purposes not listed in this medication guide.

 AirDuo RespiClick is not a rescue medicine.
 It will not work fast enough to treat an asthma or bronchospasm attack.

 Seek medical attention you have worsening breathing problems, or if you think your medications are not working as well.

 if you have a severe allergy to milk proteins; or